• Skip to primary navigation

 Our chicken arrived quickly, stacked in a basket atop the traditional slice of white bread, garnished with dill pickle slices.
 It only took me one bite to know that Hattie B's Hot Chicken was absolutely amazing.
 Possibly addictive.

-Hattie B's Nashville Hot Chicken is the first chicken I've eaten in at least twenty years that even comes close to Grandma B's fried chicken - with one important caveat: instead tasting like chicken sent from heaven, it tastes more like the devil himself cooked up a batch of fried chicken on his day off.
+Hattie B's Nashville Hot Chicken is the first chicken I've eaten in at least twenty years that even comes close to Grandma B's fried chicken - with one important caveat: instead tasting like chicken from heaven, it tastes more like the devil himself fried up a batch of chicken on his day off.

 Fried & True book cover